How to Add Zero-Cost AI Features to Any Website Using Local Models

 Wire nginx and connect the frontend

-Add a location block to your nginx config:
+Add a location block to your nginx config file:

 location /api/ai-feature {